 This is class struggle, and it’s time we win a transformative battle.
 That has been our message to Californians in over 16,000 calls made to voters about Prop 15.
 Rather than dilute this struggle through progressive rhetoric, socialists across the state are naming our class enemies, making it clear that capitalists have been using every instrument of power at their disposal to ensure that the wealth we create stays concentrated in their hands.

-Through the effort, hundreds of socialists are learning how to have one-on-ones with voters, and dozens more are being trained how to host phonebanks, cut VAN lists, coordinate direct action events, speak with the media, work with coalition partners, and develop a socialist vision for Prop 15 while ensuring a path to electoral success.
+Through the effort, hundreds of socialists are learning how to have one-on-one conversations with voters, and dozens more are being trained on how to host phonebanks, cut VAN lists, coordinate direct-action events, speak with the media, work with coalition partners, and develop a socialist vision for Prop 15 while ensuring a path to electoral success.
 Here in Yolo and Sacramento, our joint phonebanking efforts have helped encourage newer socialist organizers to take on leadership roles by rotating responsibilities in each event.

 Using lists built through Bernie work, our members are also learning to identify potential DSA recruits and Prop 15 volunteers.
 Thanks to these efforts, we have seen incredible growth in the internal capacity of our own chapters, not to mention the expansion of DSA-LA’s membership and the development of a new cohort of YDSA leaders in the Bay Area.
 This will all culminate in our collaborative 15 for 15 event, during which chapters will host 15 straight days of phonebanks leading up to Election Day.

 Perhaps most exciting of all, however, is the Labor for Prop 15 effort.
 Socialists and their co-workers are dialing Californians arm-in-arm at a scale we have not yet seen in our organization.
-DSA and local unions, primarily led by the academic student employees at UC and including the Oakland and Los Angeles teachers locals, technical workers at UC, service employees with SEIU 1021 and postdocs at UC, are co-hosting statewide phonebanks, putting class struggle at the center of our conversations with voters.
-Comrades are also phonebanking about Labor for Prop 15 within their own unions, and have taken important steps towards identifying, mobilizing, and developing at times inactive union members.
+DSA and local unions, primarily led by the academic student employees at the University of California (UC) and including the Oakland and Los Angeles teachers locals, technical workers at UC, service employees with Service Employees (SEIU) Local 1021, and postdocs at UC, are co-hosting statewide phonebanks, putting class struggle at the center of our conversations with voters.
+Comrades are also phonebanking about Labor for Prop 15 within their own unions and have taken important steps towards identifying, mobilizing, and developing at times inactive union members.
 In doing so, we and comrades in Labor for Prop 15 hope to strengthen and grow our own unions while building a militant core group of socialist unionists.

-By working alongside democratic socialists candidates and labor unions, DSA for Prop 15’s statewide campaign promises to construct a strong, sustainable movement for democratic socialism in California.
+By working alongside democratic socialist candidates and labor unions, DSA for Prop 15’s statewide campaign promises to construct a strong, sustainable movement for democratic socialism in California.